-I’ve been meaning to post this since June, but somehow, whenever I think I’ll have an evening free for writing, life always gets in the way.
-Thankfully, this is a brilliant meal for when life does get in the way – it’s so quick and easy to make, but because it’s still packed with veg it doesn’t feel like a ‘cheat’.
+I’ve been meaning to post this recipe since June, but somehow, whenever I think I’ll have an evening free for writing, life always gets in the way.
+Thankfully, this one pot asparagus pasta is a brilliant meal for when life does get in the way – it’s so quick and easy to make, but because it’s still packed with veg it doesn’t feel like a ‘cheat’.
 I’ve lost count of how many times we’ve made it this summer, and am already working on a more autumnal version for when the weather is cooler and asparagus is out of season.
 Watch this space!

 A note: the pangrattato isn’t made in the same pan, as I find it takes less time overall to use a frying pan for this while the pasta is cooking.
 If you want to stick to one pot, though, just make the pangrattato first in the pan you’ll cook the pasta in.